confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/docs/SecureComms.md

 ## Future Plans

 - Add DeleteResource() support in KBS, KBC, api-server-rest, than cleanup resources added by Secure Comms to KBS whenever a Peer Pod fail to be created or when a Peer Pod is terminated.
-- Add support for running the vxlan tunnel traffic via a Secure Comms SSH tunnel
-- Add support for non-confidential Peer Pods which do not go via an Attestation Phase.
 - Add support for KBS identities allowing a Peer Pod to register its own identity in KBS and replace the current Secure Comms mechanism which delivers a private key to the Peer Pod via the KBS